alexrus28996/react-native-threadforge/README.md

 - 🔧 Configurable native thread pool used for all heavy computation.
 - 🔁 Queued tasks with priorities (low, normal, high).
+- 🛑 Cooperative cancellation support for long-running jobs.
+- ⏸️ One-line pause/resume controls to orchestrate bursts of native work.
 - 📊 Live stats for active, pending, and allocated worker threads.
 - 🧵 Sample UI with long-running simulations to prove the UI stays responsive while background jobs run in parallel.

+## Why ThreadForge?

+ThreadForge is designed as a production-ready alternative to ad-hoc "runOnQueue" helpers or JS-only worker shims.
+It stands out because it:

+- **Keeps the UI fluid** – heavy work never touches the JS or main threads thanks to a modern C++ priority queue scheduler.
+- **Ships a type-safe API** – the exported TypeScript surface mirrors the native contract so you get autocompletion, linting, and compile-time validation.
+- **Offers predictable control** – you can cancel tasks, pause scheduling during critical UI interactions, and resume later without tearing anything down.
+- **Minimizes overhead** – tasks are serialized once and executed directly in native code, eliminating the JSON parsing and context switching overhead common in bridge-based implementations.

 ## Prerequisites